Skip to main content

 This feature is accessible via sendTransaction method.
 Gateway delivers transactions simultaneously across multiple delivery methods, maximizing transaction success rates.
 Effortlessly switch between delivery channels from your dashboard—no code changes or redeployments required.
 Once you have your optimized transaction ready along with the tip transfer included, you can now send it via the sendTransaction method.

-Gateway expects an additional tip of 25% of the priority fees for delivery.
+Gateway expects a minimal tip of 50K Lamports for delivery (or based on the methods used).
 Please ensure your transaction includes a transfer instruction to one of our Tip destinations

 Supported Encoding Formats